amanda-matthes/cache_timing/README.md

     DONE
     --------------------------------

+## Can this be used to read protected memory?
+...

 ## Things I learned...

 ### ... when I was trying to create a value that is actually secret
 - Private class members are not really private at all if you know their memory location (which turns out to be right next to the public ones)